 Reviews Review: ‘Puppet Master: The Littlest Reich’ Ventures into Troma Territory Published 1 year ago on August 31, 2018 By Gareth Paterson Share Tweet There’s something very muddled about the politics of Puppet Master: The Littlest Reich.
 Usually when watching a movie about trapped hotel guests being massacred by clockwork toys the political intent of the filmmakers would be the last thing on the viewer’s mind.
 But this film chooses the Holocaust and the resurgence of Nazism as its central theme.
 This is a reboot of the franchise.
 Once sympathetic puppet master Andre Toulon has been retconned into a monstrous Nazi.
 He uses his killer creations to continue the violent persecution of minorities from beyond the grave.
 This is walking a dangerous line.
 As a fun horror movie it needs to show over the top extreme violence.
 At the same time it would be wrong for the audience to gain satisfaction from seeing these characters murdered because of their race or sexual orientation.
 Therefore the death scenes are made grizzly and disturbing.
 The practical gore effects are very impressive and graphic.
 Sometimes it ventures into Troma territory.
 Due to the extreme nature of these scenes this is the darkest and nastiest film in the entire series.
 It comes as no surprise that this is written by the screenwriter of Bone Tomahawk.
 Fans of the series will be pleased to know that there are plenty of new puppet designs.
 However the original classic puppet cast have been reimagined and look rather different.
 The movement of these characters mimics the charming Full Moon amateurishness of the original while still utilising modern special effects.
 The film just hovers over the line between exploitation and out right bad taste.
 There are attempts to frame the movie as having good intentions.
 At one point young German and American characters stand side by side to battle Fascist artefacts of the past.
 There is a clear establishment that the purpose of the story is to mock the Nazis.
 To use their own iconography against them and show that the Jews ultimately won despite attempts to wipe them out.
 However, this message is muddled by the lack of characterisation given to the minority members of the cast.
 Often the only trait a secondary character has is their ethnicity or sexuality.
 There are also tonal issues.
 A movie this bonkers should be fun.
 Instead it ends on a downer and a self-aware quip about reflecting our dark times.
 Surely killer puppet movies should help us escape reality, not remind us how bad things are.
 Barbara Crampton is in it though and that should be reason enough to check it out!
-Related Topics: Don't Miss Review: ‘The Strangers: Prey at Night’ Descends into Revenge Thriller Territor Advertisement You may like Comments Advertisement Facebook Featured Trailer https://www.youtube.com/watch?v=7UoSqJFMS-A&t=20s Advertisement Latest Popular Videos News3 days ago Blumhouse is About to Begin Working on ‘Halloween Ends’ News3 days ago ‘Halloween’ – The Face of Pure Evil Featurette Focuses on the New Mask News3 days ago Producer Jason Blum Says ‘Halloween Kills’ Feels Like a Complete Movie Blu-Ray & DVD4 days ago Stephen King’s ‘Doctor Sleep’ Getting Limited Edition Director’s Cut on 4K Ultra HD Blu-Ray in the UK News5 days ago [Image] Tate Steinsiek’s ‘Castle Freak’ Remake to World Premiere at Chattanooga Film Festival News3 weeks ago Non-Spoiler Details from Thursday Nights Test Screening of ‘Halloween Kills’ News2 weeks ago James Jude Courtney Talks ‘Halloween Kills’ Intensity: “We Pumped Up the Volume on This One” News4 weeks ago Blumhouse’s ‘Halloween Kills’ Will Test Screen This Thursday in Los Angeles News1 week ago Jason Blum Says the Canvas of ‘Halloween Kills’ is Very Large News3 days ago Blumhouse is About to Begin Working on ‘Halloween Ends’ News2 weeks ago [Trailer] Eric Dean Hordes’ Throwback Horror ‘Trolls World’ Brings Back ‘Troll 2’ Actor George Hardy News2 weeks ago James Jude Courtney Talks ‘Halloween Kills’ Intensity: “We Pumped Up the Volume on This One” News2 weeks ago [Trailer] Chris Rock and Samuel L. Jackson Team to Solve Grisly Murders in ‘Spiral: From the Book of Saw’ News1 month ago Jamie Lee Curtis Had to Adapt to Some Limitations and Interesting Changes in ‘Halloween Kills’ News1 month ago [Video] Anthony Michael Hall Says ‘Halloween Kills’ is “Really Intense” Trending Editorials4 years ago The Many Different Michael Myers Masks Used In Halloween: H20 News1 year ago Todd McFarlane Makes An Announcement on His ‘Spawn’ Script News1 year ago Photo of Doug Bradley Back in Pinhead Makeup for First Time in 12 Years!
-Blu-Ray & DVD1 year ago Arrow Video Bringing J.S.
+Related Topics: Up Next Review: ‘Halloween’ (2018) Delivers on its Promise to Make Michael Myers Scary Again!
+Don't Miss Review: ‘The Strangers: Prey at Night’ Descends into Revenge Thriller Territor Advertisement You may like Comments Advertisement Facebook Featured Trailer https://www.youtube.com/watch?v=7UoSqJFMS-A&t=20s Advertisement Latest Popular Videos News3 days ago Blumhouse is About to Begin Working on ‘Halloween Ends’ News3 days ago ‘Revenge of the Living Dead’ Graphic Novel is a Sequel to ‘Return of the Living Dead’ News3 days ago Producer Jason Blum Says ‘Halloween Kills’ Feels Like a Complete Movie Blu-Ray & DVD4 days ago Stephen King’s ‘Doctor Sleep’ Getting Limited Edition Director’s Cut on 4K Ultra HD Blu-Ray in the UK News5 days ago [Image] Tate Steinsiek’s ‘Castle Freak’ Remake to World Premiere at Chattanooga Film Festival News3 weeks ago Non-Spoiler Details from Thursday Nights Test Screening of ‘Halloween Kills’ News2 weeks ago James Jude Courtney Talks ‘Halloween Kills’ Intensity: “We Pumped Up the Volume on This One” News4 weeks ago Blumhouse’s ‘Halloween Kills’ Will Test Screen This Thursday in Los Angeles News1 week ago Jason Blum Says the Canvas of ‘Halloween Kills’ is Very Large News3 days ago Blumhouse is About to Begin Working on ‘Halloween Ends’ News2 weeks ago [Trailer] Eric Dean Hordes’ Throwback Horror ‘Trolls World’ Brings Back ‘Troll 2’ Actor George Hardy News2 weeks ago James Jude Courtney Talks ‘Halloween Kills’ Intensity: “We Pumped Up the Volume on This One” News2 weeks ago [Trailer] Chris Rock and Samuel L. Jackson Team to Solve Grisly Murders in ‘Spiral: From the Book of Saw’ News1 month ago Jamie Lee Curtis Had to Adapt to Some Limitations and Interesting Changes in ‘Halloween Kills’ News1 month ago [Video] Anthony Michael Hall Says ‘Halloween Kills’ is “Really Intense” Trending Editorials4 years ago The Many Different Michael Myers Masks Used In Halloween: H20 News3 years ago Todd McFarlane Makes An Announcement on His ‘Spawn’ Script News3 years ago Photo of Doug Bradley Back in Pinhead Makeup for First Time in 12 Years!
+Blu-Ray & DVD3 years ago Arrow Video Bringing J.S.
 Cardone’s 1982 Slasher ‘The Slayer’ to Blu-Ray!
-News1 year ago George A. Romero to Bring ‘Pint of the Living Dead’ to Ottawa ComicCon News1 year ago Official “Friday the 13th: The Game” Release Date Finally Announced!
-News1 year ago New Photos From Adam Ripp’s Demonic Horror Flick ‘Devil’s Whisper’ News1 year ago Spike’s “The Mist” New Series Trailer Features Gore and Scares!
+News3 years ago George A. Romero to Bring ‘Pint of the Living Dead’ to Ottawa ComicCon News3 years ago Official “Friday the 13th: The Game” Release Date Finally Announced!
+News3 years ago New Photos From Adam Ripp’s Demonic Horror Flick ‘Devil’s Whisper’ News3 years ago Spike’s “The Mist” New Series Trailer Features Gore and Scares!